thinkshout/thinkshout/blog/_posts/2018-08-08-user-research.md

 * Embrace how others see the world: When possible, go where your users are rather than asking them to come to you.
 * Build Rapport: Be selective about social graces (just enough small talk); and be selective about talking about yourself (reveal personal info to give them permission to share)
 * Work towards tipping point (move from question-answer to question-story)
-* **Listen -- this is a big one!**
-  * Asking questions shows you’re listening: follow-up; ‘earlier you told us…’
-  * Signal transitions; “I’d like to move to a different topic now” - signal your lane change so they are aware and go with you.
+* **Listen -- this is a big one!** Asking questions shows you’re listening: follow-up with statements like, ‘earlier you told us…’ Also, signal transitions: “I’d like to move to a different topic now” - signal your lane change so they are aware and go with you.
 * After you ask your question, be silent.
 It’s human nature to avoid awkward silences.
 Sometimes not saying anything prompts your subject to elaborate more.
 Use that to give them space to provide more details.

 ### Now What?

 Typically we see patterns in responses emerge after about 5 or 6 interviews.
 But if you have the bandwidth to do more than that, and to include a range of subjects from different backgrounds, we encourage you to do so!
 Showing you’ve been thorough in your research and not just waiting to hear the answer you want is especially more compelling when selling your case to your leadership team or board.

-Have you been nodding your head this whole time thinking, “this is amazing and I’d love to do this but WHO HAS THE TIME?
+Now, have you been nodding your head this whole time thinking, “this is amazing and I’d love to do this but WHO HAS THE TIME?
 NOT ME, A NONPROFIT STAFFER!”

 ![Ain't got time](/assets/images/blog/aint-got-time.gif)
 {:.center}

 It’s ok!
 We’re here to help.
 Are there 5 people you can spend 10 minutes with?
 Start small, and know that some insight is better than none.
 We would also love to partner with you to complete this work if you’re after more than you can handle.
-ThinkShout has done projects that are exclusively research-based, and have nothing to do with implementation of technology.
+ThinkShout has done projects that are exclusively strategy and research-based, having nothing to do with the implementation of technology.
 We have a team of strategists who know how to get to the heart of what users really want and as an objective third party, can make the case to your team for your organization’s direction.
 Contact us if you’d like to know more!